linsalrob/sphae/README.md

   - Taxa mash includes the number of matching hashes of the assembled genome to the accession ID/Taxa name.
 Higher the matching hash- more likely the genome is related to the taxa predicted
   - Gene searches:
     - Whether integrase is found (search for integrase gene in annotations)
-    - Whether anti-microbial genes were found (Pharokka search against AMR database)
+    - Whether anti-microbial genes were found (Phold and Pharokka search against AMR database)
     - Whether any virulence factors were found (Pharokka search against virulence gene database)
     - Whether any CRISPR spacers were found (Pharokka search against MinCED database)

 ### FAQ
 1. **"Failed during assembly":**